camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

   --repo https://helm.camunda.io \
   --version $CAMUNDA_HELM_CHART_VERSION \
   --namespace camunda \
-  --create-namespace \
   -f generated-values.yml
 ```

 This command:

-- Installs (or upgrades) the Camunda 8 platform using the Helm chart.
+- Installs (or upgrades) the Camunda platform using the Helm chart.
 - Substitutes the appropriate version using the `$CAMUNDA_HELM_CHART_VERSION` environment variable.
 - References the namespace `camunda`, creating it if it doesn't exist.
 - Applies the configuration from `generated-values.yml`.